Softpanorama

 5. The list of processed that use Svchost, using, for example, free Svchost Process Analyzer 1.0

 Generally you should have a baseline that provides you possibility to compare your current state with the previous.
-If you don't them similar PC can serve as a baseline if you can find it (that's easy in corporate environment with its "semi-standard PCs ;-)
+If you don't have a similar PC can serve as a baseline at home, you usually can find a friend who have setup similar to your (that's easy in corporate environment with its "semi-standard PCs ;-).

 The simplest and most popular baseline utility is HijackThisAfter you create baseline you usually will find suspicious entries.
 Check them with Google and you will find some additional information.
 Create a HijackThis log and post it on one of the Webforums that help with such problems, for example Web User Forums.
 The map looks like this.